algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_1.md

 1. **Project Analysis**
    - We had our first meeting with clients and we brainstormed after to share our ideas for the project.
-   - We defined our mandatory, nice to have and need to be avoid elements for the application.
+   - We defined our mandatory, nice-to-have, and need-to-avoid elements for the application.
 2. **One-Sheet Design Document**
    - It has been written and sent to the client for approval.
 3. **Management Documents**